UvA-FNWI/parallel-demo/reference/Assignment-1-Hello-World.md

 Now edit the program to print what the square of 5 is, and then compile and submit it again.
 This is to verify that you can also modify and run a program.

+Hints:

+printf(<string-with-formats>, <parm> ... <parm>);

+The printf() format string you need is %d

+Note: For this workshop there is a special queue.
+Edit the hello-sbatch.sh file and remove the reservation line if you want to run the examples at a later moment.
+Similar for the sbatch.sh files for the other assignments.